solvosci/slv-stock/stock_warehouse_partner_security/README.rst

 Known issues / Roadmap
 ======================

-* In `My Inventory Report` it's possible to add entries for every location if the user has the Manager role, it should be confusing, because a view refresh will hide these entries.
-If only allowed locations were available to be selected this problem should be gone.
+* In `My Inventory Report` it's possible to select entries for every location.
+  A custom error is shown to the user depending if his role, even if is manager.
+A better approach should be preventing it by filtering the available locations and only showing the partner owned ones.

 Bug Tracker
 ===========